gavliuk-itls/intellistart-java-project/README.md

 ### Everybody must

 * have assigned [github issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) at every moment during the project
-* make **daily** status report as a comment to your current issue which answers questions
+* make a **daily** status report as a comment to your current issue which answers questions
     * what I **did** yesterday?
     * what I **plan** to do?
     * what **prevents** me from doing what I need?